vuestorefront/vue-storefront/packages/docs/integrate/custom-integration.md

 export default useTodosMethods;
 ```

-Even though you could easily do away with a single index.js file, it’s a good practice to have two separate ones here:
+Even though you could use a single `index.js` file, it’s a good practice to have two separate ones:

-- `index.js` - manages the composable's state
+- `index.js` - manages the composable's state,
 - `useTodosMethods.js` - stores the logic of the composable's methods (i.e. `search`).

-Separating these will come in handy especially when dealing with composables featuring more than a single method and with more complex logic.
+Separating these will come in handy when creating composables with multiple methods and more complex logic.

-Now you can import the newly-created composable in your Vue components:
+Now, you can import the newly-created `useTodos` composable in your Vue components:

 ```vue
 // pages/Home.vue